carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 > * Where captioning is not an option, assigning a note-taker to directly transcribe {: .solution}

+Creating a welcoming environment for your learners starts with teaching them how they can participate in your workshop.
+You may have the world's most perfect plan for every possible contingency, but if your learners don't know how they fit in to that vision, that in itself is a barrier to success.

 > ## Activity 3 (20 min)
+> - Have a look at the guidelines on our [Recommendations](https://carpentries.org/online-workshop-recommendations/#communicate-information-learners-need-to-know) page, and prepare a short (3 minute) segment of your introduction that will set your learners on a course for success.
-> - Rehearse your introduction!
+> - Rehearse!
 Give everyone a chance to present first, then exchange feedback, starting with feedback on yourself.
 Feedback should focus primarily on content, but delivery may be relevant too.
 Remember to include both targeted praise and constructive feedback.
 > - As time allows, share some similarities and differences in introductions within your group in the etherpad.
 > - Group 3 completes Activity 0
 {: .challenge}